collinsullivanhub/Toucan-IDS/README.md

 If Toucan detects maleficent activity, it can respond.
 For example, if gratuitous ARPs are discovered being sent across a network, Toucan can unpoison the default gateway and the victim, blacklist the attacker's L2 and deauth them from the network.

+Toucan uses *accept groups* and *deny groups* to determine which hosts sending traffic are legitimate, or allowed on the network.
+For example, in a IPv6 RA Flood, many different layer two addresses are sent accross the network rapidly.
+Toucan will detect this by checking its accept group to see if that host is allowed on the network and will determine that it is not, and will then send a warning.

 *I have included an example log file also in which I ran the program on a /24 network and did an arp-scan just to generate some activity